Bounce back for success

 Have you felt like you’re working hard but still feel lost?

 Setting goals becomes paramount as you navigate course demands while prioritizing assignments.
 In conjunction with a semester planner, setting S.M.A.R.T. goals allows you to break down big projects or aspirations into manageable pieces.

 Start with creating S.M.A.R.T goals for your biggest or hardest upcoming assignment.

 Have your assignments felt like a mystery in how much time they need or how to complete them?

 Solution: Project planning strategies.

-When you confront your assignments and projects with persistence, perseverance, clarity, and determination your efforts will be focused and fruitful.
+When you confront your assignments and projects with a focused plan and determined mindset, your efforts will be more successful.

-Now that you have an approximation of how long you need, build it into your semester or weekly plan.
-Once working on your assignment you can use the Writing Centre’s resources (ex. research papers, scientific papers, annotated bibliographies, critiques and more) or the ASC’s presentation resource for some guidance.
+Once you can estimate how long you need, build it into your semester or weekly plan.
+When working on your assignment, you can use the Writing Centre’s resources (e.g. research papers, scientific papers, annotated bibliographies, critiques and more) or the ASC’s presentation resource for guidance.